Untying the Knot: Does The Wedding Industry Have You Under Its Thumb?

 I’m not just a bitter cynic.
 Despite all this, weddings truly can be some of the most enjoyable days of our lives.
 In a world filled with hate, a day spent with friends and family, dancing in the name of love should be one of most pure things we take part in.
 I find that just as romantic as the next girl bingeing Outlander on Netflix.
 But the orgy of excessive spending and consumption that is the modern wedding industry makes my blood boil.

-Let’s hope the legalisation of same-sex marriage will be a step towards a more progressive, inclusive, and sustainable picture of marriage.
-Let’s hope it unties the knot between the big commercial show and the true value in long-term loving commitment.
+The legalisation of same-sex marriage was a positive step towards a more progressive, inclusive, and sustainable picture of marriage.
+But it hasn’t untied the knot between the big commercial show and the true value in long-term loving commitment.

 Cover by Petr Ovralov